-This patchable beauty comes with a built-in sequencer, arpeggiator, stereo ladder filters and stereo analogue delay.
+Announced earlier in 2019, this patchable beauty comes with a built-in sequencer, arpeggiator, stereo ladder filters and stereo analogue delay.

-Being semi-modular, you’re able to able to enjoy the full feature set straight out of the box, but with the aid of 90 modular patch points, Moog promises Matriarch will be "a catalyst for creative ideas and a medium for multidimensional expression.”
+Being semi-modular, you’re able to able to enjoy the full feature set straight out of the box, but with the aid of 90 modular patch points, Moog promises that Matriarch will be "a catalyst for creative ideas and a medium for multidimensional expression.”

 - Mono, duo and 4-note paraphonic playability

 - Stereo analog delay w/ up to 700ms of MIDI sync-able stereo or ping/pong style repeats